Skip to main content

 20+ W-2 CARPENTERS

-In-house finish carpenters who’ve worked on historic homes across St. Pete’s preservation districts — Old Northeast, Kenwood, and the neighborhoods between.
+20+ W-2 finish carpenters on Revolution’s payroll who’ve worked on historic homes across St. Pete’s preservation districts — Old Northeast, Kenwood, and the neighborhoods between.
 They match original trim profiles, work with plaster-and-lath, and know what’s behind 110-year-old walls.

 COA PROCESS EXPERTISE